-Supervised therapy experience in applied psychotherapeutic techniques, assessment, diagnosis, prognosis, and treatment of premarital, family, and child relationship dysfunctions are examined.
-(Prerequisites: PSY5120, PSY5990, PSY6180, PSY6995, and PSY5225 Child Abuse course) (HIU Catalog).
+Supervised therapy experience in applied psychotherapeutic techniques, assessment, diagnosis, prognosis, and treatment of premarital, family, and child relationship dysfunctions is examined.
+(Prerequisites: PSY5120, PSY5990, PSY6180, PSY6995, and PSY5225 Child Abuse course (IU Catalog).

-Students working in an approved clinical training site must be enrolled and participating in the Supervised Practicum course.
+Students working in an approved clinical training site must be enrolled and participate in the Supervised Practicum course.
 Students will continually enroll in the Supervised Practicum courses after the completion of 9 units and until the required 400 clinical training hours are completed.
-All clinical training hours and degree requirements must be completed prior to the posting of one's degree.
+All clinical training hours and degree requirements must be completed prior to the posting of a degree.